CentriaUniversityOfAppliedSciences/DigiBioGasHub/docs/content/docs/Backend/installation.md

 ngrok http --url=your-ngrok-domain 28765 --traffic-policy-file traffic-policy.yml
 ```

-- `28765` is the local port your application listens on-adjust if necessary.
+- `28765` is the local port your application listens on- adjust if necessary.

 ---